 A carbon footprint is the total amount greenhouse gas produced to support the activities of an individual, organisation, event or product.
 In the UK the average carbon footprint per person is around 9 tons of CO2 per year.
-The United Nations Framework Convention on Climate Change (UNFCCC) take detailed data reports from countries around the world on carbon emissions to calculate how much greenhouse gas for which the average individual is responsible.
-While things such as travel, household waste and heating our homes are apparent contributors to our carbon footprint, the calculations also include broader, less obvious factors, such as emissions from a country’s military, hospitals, schools and other services.
+The United Nations Framework Convention on Climate Change (UNFCCC) take detailed data reports from countries around the world on carbon emissions.
+This needed to calculate how much greenhouse gas for which the average individual is responsible.
+Other than travel, household waste and heater at home are apparent contributors to our carbon footprint, the calculations also include less obvious factors, such as emissions from a country’s military, hospitals, schools and other services.

 Cheap and Easy Ways to make your House an Environmentally Friendly Home

 1. Use a home energy calculator

 Making your home more energy efficient has the bonus of saving you some cash on energy costs as well as reducing your carbon footprint.
 Home energy calculators require extensive data about appliances, insulation, and thermostat usage to provide estimates of how much energy is consumed over a period of time.
 The results can highlight the most cost-effective ways that consumers can conserve energy and make their homes more efficient.

 2. Appliance awareness